IntownNFT/TraddooMain/src/components/FAQ/FAQs_Traddoo.md

 spreads and best trading conditions.
 Below is a table outlining the Contract Size, Minimum Step, and Commission for every instrument.
 Please reach out to our Support Team if you have any questions.
-Note: This list is effective as of 15/11/2023, and it may change without notice.
+Note: This list is effective as of 15/11/2023, for MT5, and it may change without notice.
 However, we will endeavor to communicate any changes promptly.
 Search: